-There are several schemes that you can use to install updates for security applications.
+There are several schemes that you can use to install updates to Kaspersky Security Center components and security applications.
 Choose the scheme or several schemes that meet the requirements of your network best.

 2 Creating the task for downloading updates to the repository of the Administration Server